gracesilge/gracesilge/README.md

 ## Hi there!
 I'm Grace Silge

-I’m a 2nd year Computer Science and Philosophy combined major at Northeastern University.
+I’m a 3rd year Computer Science and Philosophy combined major at Northeastern University.
 I am interested in responsible AI and software development and would love to work in the field of AI Ethics.
-I have been programming for 10 years, and have experience in Java, Python, and R.
+I have been programming for 11 years, and have experience in Java, SQL, Python, PHP, and R.
-I’m currently looking for a full-time internship from January - June 2026 where I can grow my skills and have a positive impact on the world.
+I’m currently looking for a full-time internship from January - June 2027 where I can grow my skills and have a positive impact on the world.

 ## Connect with me!